Skip to content

 Creating a Wallet

-This option lets you create a new wallet with fresh private keys and a blockchain address.
+Choosing this option lets you create a new wallet with fresh private keys and a blockchain address.
 To begin, click on Create from the dashboard.
-You’ll be required to give the wallet a name to help with identification, since you can create an unlimited number of wallets.
+You’ll need to give the wallet a name for identification, since you can create an unlimited number of wallets.

 Next, Daedalus will ask you to set your spending password.
 You will need to enter it each time you send $ADA, register for voting, or delegate to a staking pool.

 Daedalus doesn’t offer a recovery mechanism for this password because the wallet is non-custodial.
 The only way to reset it is by using your recovery phrase to restore the wallet.
-So, make sure to select a strong but memorable password to prevent future inconveniences.
+So, make sure to select a strong, memorable password to avoid future inconveniences.

 Once you’ve confirmed your password, click on Create Shelley Wallet.
 The app will display instructions on basic mnemonic safety before giving you your 24-word phrase.

-This phrase is your lifeline.
+That phrase is your lifeline.
 It will give you the means to recover your wallet if your computer is lost, broken, stolen, or stops working.
-Therefore, write it down and keep it safe offline.
+Write it down and keep it offline and safe.
 You’ll then be asked to verify the mnemonic by typing it in a dialogue box.

 Once you do that, your new Daedalus wallet is ready to use.